ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-7. Why should one be cautious when reporting errors and measures of model fit in high-dimensional settings?
+Q. Why should one be cautious when reporting errors and measures of model fit in high-dimensional settings?

 <details><summary><b>Answer</b></summary>